AstroLoc: Robust Space to Ground Image Localizer: Supplementary

 We apply AstroLoc by reformulating the task as image retrieval, using the dataset from McCleary et al. \cite{McCleary_2024_vinsat}.
 This dataset contains Sentinel-2 mosaics, which are not cloudless or seamlessly processed, leading to sharp boundaries and occasional oblique views (see \cref{fig:supp_vinsat}, row 1 col 2).
 Though Sentinel 2 captures images nadir-facing (straight down), some images in this set (\cref{fig:supp_vinsat}, row 1 col 2) appear to have been transformed to mimic oblique views.
 These conditions increase the challenge of this dataset.
 All images cover an area between 35k and 55k sqkm, meaning that our database can be built with only satellite images of zoom level 9, reducing the number of images required for worldwide coverage to just 12k.
 We therefore construct an image retrieval task with all 2500 images from \cite{McCleary_2024_vinsat} as queries, and 12k database images.

-\custompar{Results} \cref{tab:vinsat} shows AstroLoc's superior performance in an out-of-distribution task, outperforming AnyLoc and EarthLoc by $\sim$50 R@1.
+\custompar{Results} Tab.
+4 (of the main paper) shows AstroLoc's superior performance in an out-of-distribution task, outperforming AnyLoc and EarthLoc by $\sim$50 R@1.
 These gains highlight the impact of AstroLoc's training setup improvements.
 Additionally, even the smaller AstroLoc-tiny model outperforms AnyLoc with only 2\% of the parameters.

 \custompar{Embedded Use} To better understand if this model could be actually used on a nanosatellite, we also provide results with a tiny version of AstroLoc, based on the smallest version of DINO-v2 and with output dimension of 512.
 This version achieves 36.7\% R@1 and 74.5\% R@100 with only 27M parameters (25\% of the full AstroLoc), making it lightweight enough to fit on an embedded system in a nanosatellite.
-The memory required to store database features with AstroLoc-tiny is $12k \times 512 \times 4 \times 4 = 98 \text{ MB}$: 12k images with 512 dimensional features, each repeated 4 times due to the test time rotation augmentation (see \cref{sec:experiments}) and each element taking 4 bytes due to float32 encoding.
+The memory required to store database features with AstroLoc-tiny is $12k \times 512 \times 4 \times 4 = 98 \text{ MB}$: 12k images with 512 dimensional features, each repeated 4 times due to the test time rotation augmentation and each element taking 4 bytes due to float32 encoding.
 Further memory reduction can be achieved through compression with methods like product quantization \cite{Jegou_2011_productQ} for the features or by quantizing or pruning the model itself.
 Given the smaller memory footprint of this model and database, it is feasible to use AstroLoc to run real time localization of nanosatellites.
 Combined with the state estimation techniques from ~\cite{McCleary_2024_vinsat}, AstroLoc can power a fast, accurate, and low cost orbit determination solution.